What Are Lingual Braces?

 Cost of braces depends on:

 - Appliance type you choose.

 - Effectively correct in bite problems.

-- It can be customized to increase your comfort and maximize your efficiency.
+- It can be customized to increase your support and maximize your performance.

-- It may be more expensive than other types of braces.
+- It may be more costly than other varieties of braces.

 - Cause noticeable discomfort, at first.